 “The first step towards effectively mitigating cyber risk is understanding the scale, complexity, and specific characteristics of the threat landscape,” said Vijendra Katiyar, Country Manager, India, and SAARC, Trend Micro.

 The report said that cryptocurrency miners became the most detected malware, having surged ahead of WannaCry and web shells in recent months.

 The banking industry was disproportionately affected, experiencing a 1,318 percent (year-on-year) increase in ransomware attacks in the first half of 2021 globally.

 The total number of online banking malware detected by Trend Micro in India was 4,497 in the first six months of 2021.

 Business email compromise (BEC) attacks increased by 4 percent, potentially as a result of new Covid-19 opportunities for threat actors.

-The ‘Zero-Day Initiative’ detected 770 vulnerabilities, a slight (2 percent) drop from 1H 2020, and a total of 164 malicious apps related to Covid-19 scams were detected, 54 percent of which impersonated Chinese short-video making app TikTok.
+The ‘Zero-Day Initiative’ detected 770 vulnerabilities, a slight (2 percent) drop from 1H 2020.
+A total of 164 malicious apps related to Covid-19 scams were detected, 54 percent of which impersonated the Chinese short-video making app TikTok.